Insiders (Australian TV program): Your Shout

-The Your Shout segment (which was dropped in 2010) gave a member or group of members of the public a chance to air a grievance or present opinions about topical political issues that concerned them, in a short, pre-recorded segment shown during the program.
+The Your Shout segment (dropped in 2010) gave a member or group of members of the public a chance to air a grievance or present opinions about topical political issues that concerned them, in a short, pre-recorded segment shown during the program.
 It appears that the program attempted to ensure that the members of the public selected from week to week represented a broad range of political opinion and were spread across different parts in Australia.

 Poll of Polls

 Presented by Andrew Catsaras, the Poll of Polls segment aggregated and reviewed political polling from the previous month.
 This segment commenced in February 2012, appearing during the last week of each month in 2012, moving to the first week of each month in 2013.